uvjim/linksys_velop/README.md

 - Node: Serial Number
 - Node: Type of Node, e.g. Primary Secondary

-#### Device  Trackers
+#### Switches

-These are selectable and are presented as part of the configuration at both install time and from reconfiguring the integration.
+- Mesh: Parental Control state

 ### Services

 Services are available for the following: -

-- Start a Speedtest
+- Start a Speedtest &ast;
-- Initiate a check for firmware updates for the nodes
+- Initiate a check for firmware updates for the nodes &ast;
-- Change the state of the guest Wi-Fi &ast;
-- Change the state of the Parental Controls feature &ast;
+- Delete a machine from the device list

 > &ast; these are considered long-running tasks.
 When the binary sensors spot these tasks are running an additional timer is set up that polls every